rcdexta/react-trello/README.md

-#react-kanban
+#react-trello

-> React components for kanban like board
+Pluggable components to integrate a trello-like board for your application

 ##Features

 * responsive and light-weight
-* modular and highly customizable
+* easily pluggable into existing applications

-## Getting started
+## Development
 ```
-cd react-kanban/
+cd react-trello/
 yarn install
 yarn run storybook
 ```